 - 1. These reports are best for comparing data internally for one group up against another group in the same category. - 2.
 Caution: Don't try to review too many different Versus Reports.
-Start with those subpopulations where you can target a response, or where there may be a particular department who is responsible for that group of students. - 3.
-Keep in mind that the gold star strengths and red flag challenges in this report are specific to the data in the left column, so the lists in the Strategic Planning Overview may look a little different than for your group as a whole.
+Start with those subpopulations where you can target a response, or where there may be a particular department who is responsible for that group of students.

+- 3. Keep in mind that the gold star strengths and red flag challenges in this report are specific to the data in the left column, so the lists in the Strategic Planning Overview may look a little different than for your group as a whole.
 You are able to see the strengths and challenges for the left column and the right column subpopulations in the corresponding Executive Summary tab in the Versus Report. - 4.
-Tip: The Versus Report is the best option for campus-defined demographic items since there is no corresponding national data for these items. - 5.
+The Versus Report is the best option for campus-defined demographic items and majors since there is no corresponding national data for these items. - 5.
+The Versus Report allows you to combine multiple responses in each subgroup (freshman and sophomore). - 6.
 Tip: if you want to share data for just one specific major with a particular department, select that same major for both the left column and the right column in the versus report.
 This will zero out the difference column on the far right side, but the data will be specific and isolated for just that one major and will reflect the corresponding strengths and challenges for that group.